US looks to decarbonize aluminium industry, spurred by policy and demand

 Scope 2 – energy

-The majority of the aluminium industry’s carbon dioxide emissions come from electricity use during the smelting process.
-According to data from the International Aluminium Institute, 9.3tCO2e/t out of the total 15.1tCO2e/t global emissions result from electricity use, making up the industry’s 61.59% of GHG emissions.
+Most of the aluminium industry’s carbon dioxide emissions come from electricity use during the smelting process.
+According to data from the International Aluminium Institute, 9.3tCO2e/t of a total of 15.1tCO2e/t in global emissions result from electricity use, making up the industry’s 61.59% of GHG emissions.

-With limited access to renewable energy and heavily reliant on fossil fuels for its power source, the US aluminium industry’s Scope 2 emissions remain high, making the country’s aluminium industry among the world’s highest emitting producers in the world, according to a 2022 report by the US-based Global Efficiency Intelligence.
+With limited access to renewable energy and heavily reliance on fossil fuels for its power source, the US aluminium industry’s Scope 2 emissions remain high.
+This makes the country’s aluminium industry among the world’s highest emitting producers in the world, according to a 2022 report by the US-based Global Efficiency Intelligence.

 The US aluminium industry produced 2,462,053 tonnes of carbon dioxide in 2022, according to the United States Environmental Protection Agency (EPA) website.

-The primary aluminium industry in the US is the fourth largest emitting aluminium industry in the world, behind India, China and Australia, according to a 2022 report by the Washington, DC-based non-profit organization BlueGreen Alliance.
+The primary aluminium industry in the US is the fourth-largest emitting aluminium industry in the world, behind India, China and Australia, according to a 2022 report by non-profit organization BlueGreen Alliance, based in Washington, DC.

-However, looking to strengthen its critical minerals supply chains, the US government has taken an important step towards a greenfield low-carbon aluminium smelter in the US.
+But the US government, looking to strengthen its critical minerals supply chains, has taken an important step towards a greenfield low-carbon aluminium smelter in the US.
 In a move lauded as a game-changer by primary aluminium industry stakeholders in the country, the Department of Energy announced in March 2024 that a green aluminium smelter project by Century Aluminum was selected to enter negotiations for $500 million in funding.

-When fully operational, the smelter by Century Aluminum is expected to double the current US primary aluminium capacity.
+When fully operational, the smelter by Century Aluminum should double the US’ current primary aluminium capacity.

-The United States was the largest recipient of Canada’s aluminum products exports in 2022, buying nearly 92% of the total value of the country’s aluminum exports, according to the Government of Canada.
+The United States was the largest recipient of Canada’s aluminium products exports in 2022, buying nearly 92% of the total value of the country’s aluminium exports, according to the Canadian government.

 Scope 3 – scrap